 Some of the issues Haim deals with include –

-- Advising insurance and financial companies, telecommunications carriers, health organizations and start-ups on privacy and data protection issues, including representation of clients before the Israeli Law, Information and Technology Authority (ILITA).
+- Advising insurance and financial companies, telecommunications carriers, health organizations and start-ups on privacy and data protection issues, including representation of clients before the The Israeli Privacy Protection Authority (PPA).

 - Assisting companies in handling their Cyber Security issues;